 Table of Contents

-Need a loan but still based overseas?
+Need a loan with no collateral but still based overseas?
 An OFW loan assistance from Global Dominion Financing Incorporated (GDFI) can help you out.
 The GDFI OFW loan was created to “extend financial assistance to both land-based and sea-based OFWs while currently abroad or on-board.
 Applying for one is easy as OFWs can do it online.

 Principal borrower requirements

 The Pag-IBIG housing loan for OFWs has one of the lowest interest rates among other home loans in the Philippines, with a maximum annual rate of 10% for a 30-year loan period.
 In 2018, Pag-IBIG Fund lowered its housing loan rates further to 5.375% and 6.375%, for its one-year and three-year loans, respectively.

 Read this Moneymax guide to know more about the Pag-IBIG housing loan and how to apply for one.